Secondary Titles (2)

 - Associate Editor, Global Strategy Journal

-Dan Li is an Associate Professor of International Business in the Kelley Business School at Indiana University.
+Dan Li is the L. Leslie Waters Chair and Professor of International Business at the Kelley Business School, Indiana University.
 She received her Ph.D. in Management from Texas A&M University.
-Her research focuses on the management of multinational enterprises, particularly in the areas of international strategic alliances.
-Dr. Li’s research appears in journals such as the Academy of Management Journal, Journal of International Business Studies, Organization Science, Entrepreneurship Theory & Practice, Journal of Management, and Management International Review.
-Dr. Li is the Editor-in-Chief of Business Horizons and an Associate Editor of Global Strategy Journal; she has served on the editorial review boards of the Academy of Management Journal, Journal of Business Venturing, and Journal of Management Studies.
+Her research focuses on the management of multinational enterprises, and appears in journals such as the Academy of Management Journal, Journal of International Business Studies, Organization Science, Journal of Management, Journal of Business Venturing, and Management International Review.
+Dr. Li is a former Associate Editor of Global Strategy Journal and former Editor-in-Chief of Business Horizons.
+She has served on the editorial review boards of the Academy of Management Journal, Journal of International Business Studies, Journal of Management, Journal of Business Venturing, Journal of Management Studies, and Global Strategy Journal.
 Li is a member of the Academy of Management and the Academy of International Business, founding member of the International Association of Chinese Management Research, and senior associate of the Research Center for Chinese Politics & Business at Indiana University.

 Industry Expertise (8)